sajjadGG/book-python/basics/control-flow/statements.rst

     print(job)
     # cosmonaut

+Checking if variable is certain value:

 .. code-block:: python
-    :caption: Checking if variable is certain value

     name = input('What is your name?: ')
     # What is your name?: <ENTER>